onesaladleaf/hide-status-indicators/README.md

 # Hide status indicators

-Right now only hides the network indicator
+Right now only hides the network and volume indicators

 ## Installation